Edinburgh and Glasgow Railway: Extending to Waverley

-The Haymarket terminal was at the western extremity of Edinburgh and inconveniently located, and an Act was obtained on 4 July 1844 to extend the line to a more central location.
-The North British Railway was building its main line from North Bridge station to Berwick-upon-Tweed, there to connect with the Newcastle and Berwick Railway (later to form the York, Newcastle and Berwick Railway).
+The Haymarket terminal was at the western extremity of Edinburgh and inconveniently located, and the Edinburgh and Glasgow Railway Act 1844 (7 & 8 Vict. c. lviii) was obtained on 4 July 1844 to extend the line to a more central location.
+The North British Railway (NBR) was building its main line from North Bridge station to Berwick-upon-Tweed, there to connect with the Newcastle and Berwick Railway (later to form the York, Newcastle and Berwick Railway).

 The E&GR extended their line eastwards from Haymarket to their own station at North Bridge immediately adjacent to the NBR station.
 The line opened for passenger traffic on 1 August 1846.
 The NBR had started operations on 22 June 1846.
 By then the North British Railway had commenced their passenger service, on 17 June.
 For a time the two stations were separate, and with separate goods stations in addition.
 The primitive passenger accommodation at first was only temporary: from 3 August 1846 E&GR passengers were accommodated at a single platform partly under the northernmost of the Waverley Bridge's three wide arches."

 On 17 May 1847 the permanent joint passenger station came into use.
 The North British Railway referred to it simply as "Edinburgh" station, or "North Bridge", although it was also known as the General station.

 On the same day the Edinburgh Leith and Granton Railway (formerly the Edinburgh, Leith and Newhaven Railway) opened its line from Scotland Street to Canal Street station, adjacent to the new Edinburgh station and at right angles to the other routes.
 There was a siding connection to the E&GR line.

 The E&GR and NBR joint station was formally inaugurated on 22 February 1848.
 The accommodation at the station was clearly cramped, largely due to the built up surroundings limiting available land.
 Extension was under way in subsequent years but in 1852 a financial crisis within the North British Railway called a halt to the work and the original single platform under North Bridge was brought back into use.